 This type of air conditioning is ideal when you are maintaining a single indoor room or an open area.
 However, if you need multiple rooms throughout the house cooled, it may be more cost effective & aesthetically appealing to go for a ducted unit.

-How to choose the best split air conditioner for your home
+How to choose correct size split air conditioner for your home

 It is essential for you to choose the right air conditioner size for your room.
 If you select the appropriate size, it results to increase the efficiency of the appliance.
 A correct size of air conditioning system installed in your room helps cool down the room temperature slowly but efficiently.